CraigBladow/cc41/README.md

 | isg   | Increment the referenced register and skip the next program instruction if the counter is greater than the end value.
 | lastx | Recall register l  to x, lifting the stack.
 | posa | Finds the position of the character byte code or alpha character string in X, and returns the postion of the first character to the X register.  -1 indicates that the target was not found.
 | psize | Set number of data registers from program.
-Has no effect in CC41 and there are 0-999 memory registers.
+Has no effect in CC41 as there are 1000 memory registers numbered 0 to 999.
 | rup   | rotate the stack up, bringing t into x.
 | rcl | Recall a memory value to the x register.
 | rdn |  rotate the stack down, putting x into t.